 Cryonic suspension has not been shown to work on mammals, so supporting research is essential if it is ever to become possible.
 Cryonics is considered to be so controversial that it gets no support (well, hardly any) from the usual sources of research money, the government and large corporations.

 The leading cryonics research organization is a for-profit corporation, 21st Century Medicine, headquartered in Southern California.
 They are working on vitrification techniques which will allow storage at low temperatures without the formation of ice crystals (which destroy cells).
 Vitrification is like how glass exists.
 A pane of glass is actually a liquid, just a very viscous one.
 If you look at an window that's a hundred years old or more, you will notice that the bottom is thicker than the top.
 Sometimes a crystal will form in an old window pane, also.
 Anyway, 21CM (as they refer to it) is not publicly traded, but a private placement of stock may occur sometime for you venture capital investors out there.

 It is possible now to arrange to be frozen (or vitrified) and stored at liquid nitrogen temperatures after your death.
 No one knows if the cellular damage that happens during freezing can ever be undone, however.
-The main organizations that do this suspension process in the United States are as follows:
+The main organizations that do this suspension process are as follows:

 All seem sincere and as I see it, it's a matter of choosing the one which most closely meets your needs (sort of like choosing a car from the profusion of models available).
 If you live in Canada, check out the Cryonics Society of Canada.
 I have developed a list of criteria for choosing a cryonics organization, according to my personal thoughts on what's important:

 For more reading on cryonics, here are some links.